 I blew a .16 when I was arrested for DUI.
 I should just “take my lumps” and plead guilty, right?

-Please contact me immediately by phone, fax or e-mail so I can hear your side of the story during your free confidential consultation.
+Get help from a trusted Richmond criminal defense lawyer today.
+Contact me immediately by phone, fax, or e-mail so I can hear your side of the story during your free confidential consultation.

 The criminal charges I defend against include: